starton-io/docs/docs/Tutorials/deploy-a-contract-from-code.md

 Here, it is the ethereum-goerli network.

-We can now claim free faucet on the official [Ropsten faucet website](https://faucet.dimensions.network/).
+We can now claim free faucet on the official [Ethereum faucet website](https://faucet.dimensions.network/).
 Enter your address, click **Send me test Ether** and wait for the transaction to complete.

 ## Deploying the contract